CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 ### THE AUDIENCE AND THE COUNCIL

 All characters and Wizards make corruption checks as outlined in the _MELE_ and _METW_ rules.
-The winner is the player with the most marshalling points—i.e., the player who has done the most to help his side win.
+The winner is the player with the most marshalling points—i.e., the player who has done the most to help their side win.

 At the Audience/Council, you may reveal any unique marshalling point cards in your hand that match unique cards that your opponent has in play.
 You may also reveal any marshalling point cards in your hand that are manifestations of cards that your opponent has in play.
 Each such revealed card reduces your opponent's marshalling point total by one.